-NAIF offers for public use a SPICE-enhanced version of the open source
+NAIF offers a SPICE-enhanced version of the open source

 visualization tool named Cosmographia.
 This is an interactive tool used to